aquachris/btplanets/README.md

 States and their lords.

-The year 3025 marks the end of the Third Succession War and sees the five major powers locked in a stalemate, exhausted from centuries of war.
+The year 3025 marks the end of the Third Succession War and sees the five major powers locked in a stalemate, exhausted after centuries of war.
 Despite the uneasy cease-fire between the combatants, there are plenty of localized conflicts for the domination of single planets, not to forget the ongoing struggles with bandits and minor states in the periphery.
 The Successor States, burned out as they are, are trying to conserve their military assets and oftentimes employ mercenary companies to fight their battles.